Title

 The Youth Entrepreneurship Act aims to promote entrepreneurship and financial education among Filipino youth through education and training programs, with the Department of Education, Commission on Higher Education, and Technical Education and Skills Development Authority responsible for implementation and oversight.

-The State aims to promote the sustained development of young Filipinos by encouraging and honing their aptitude and skills in finance and entrepreneurship through education and specialized training programs.
+To promote the sustained development of young Filipinos by encouraging and honing their aptitude and skills in finance and entrepreneurship through education and specialized training programs, supported by an integrated system of education and training to foster entrepreneurial spirit and growth of young entrepreneurs nationwide.

-Young entrepreneurs are individuals aged eighteen (18) to thirty (30) years old engaged in the design, creation, establishment, and/or management of a micro, small, or medium enterprise.
+Individuals aged eighteen (18) to thirty (30) years old who are engaged in the design, creation, establishment, and/or management of a micro, small or medium enterprise.

-An eligible entity includes an institution for formal, nonformal, or informal education; or a partnership between a tertiary education institution and a nonprofit organization with proven experience in financial literacy, entrepreneurship, or personal finance programs; or a local government; or a learning organization with relevant experience.
+An institution for formal, nonformal, or informal education; or a partnership between (1) a tertiary education institution and (i) a nonprofit organization with a proven track record in quality financial literacy/entrepreneurship/personal finance programs and/or (ii) a local government dedicated to uplifting constituents and/or (iii) a learning organization with a proven track record in quality programs.

-The two types of financing are: (1) Capacity-building grants for entities teaching entrepreneurship at elementary, secondary, learning centers, and tertiary levels; and (2) Project grants and loans for deserving young entrepreneurs pursuing entrepreneurship projects or studies.
+(1) Capacity-Building Grants for entities teaching entrepreneurship; and (2) Project Grants and Loans for young entrepreneurs pursuing entrepreneurship-related projects or studies.

-It took effect fifteen (15) days after its complete publication in at least two newspapers of general circulation following its approval on August 27, 2015.
+Fifteen (15) days after its complete publication in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster